 The most common causes of monocular double vision are

 Refractive error is imperfect focusing of light rays on the retina.
-Astigmatism (see Symptoms of Eye Disorders: What Is Astigmatism?) is refractive error caused by abnormal curvature of the cornea (the clear layer in front of the iris and pupil).
+Astigmatism (see see What Is Astigmatism?) is refractive error caused by abnormal curvature of the cornea (the clear layer in front of the iris and pupil).

-Other causes of monocular double vision include corneal scarring and dislocated lens.
+Other causes of monocular double vision include corneal scarring and a dislocated lens.

 Binocular double vision suggests the eyes are not pointing at the same object.
 People normally see an object as a single image even though each eye receives its own separate image of that object.
 To perceive single images, the eyes must be aligned so that both point to the same object at the same time (called conjugate alignment).
 When the eyes are not properly aligned, people see two images, both of equal quality.
 Sometimes binocular double vision becomes apparent only when people move their eyes to an extreme in a certain direction (for example, to the far right or left, or up or down).